galbwe/head-first-design-patterns/notes.md

         - has a method that to update itself based on data obtained from the subject
         - on changes, observers may do something else with the new data

 - The order in which the observers are updated and execute their side effects is not necessarily fixed.

+## Ch3: Decorator Pattern